 “Give me one minute,” Anna said.
 “He is all out of sorts.”

-She grabbed the bridle and pulled herself onto the horse.
+She grabbed the reins and pulled herself onto the horse.
 Turning him away from the others she kicked him hard and he bolted toward the waves.
 As they approached the water she pulled to the left and veered him away back toward Katherine and Ivan.

 Anna pulled him to a quick stop before them, sand spraying in the air.
+She had him under as much control as she could in the short amount of time she had with him.

 “Go, Anna,” Katherine said in her ear.

 Anna almost kicked Storm into action but then glanced back down at her little brother.
 His face was white and had a dark red welt over his left eye.
-She knew his weight wouldn’t matter on the winding path back up to the castle.
+She knew his weight wouldn’t matter on the winding path back up to the Keep.